Dependent Scholarship Program

 Professional and Personal Development Training

-Florida State University's Office of Training & Organizational Development (TOD) is responsible for assisting in the achievement of strategic goals and objectives of the FSU organization through a focused delivery of workplace training and personal development amongst University employees.
+Florida State University's Continuous Improvement & Training (CIT) is responsible for assisting in the achievement of strategic goals and objectives of the FSU organization through a focused delivery of workplace training and personal development amongst University employees.
 Employees are encouraged to take advantage of various training opportunities.